ibra-kdbra/Cpp_Projects/README.md

 ### [Introspective](./introspective)

-Introspective is a header file that brings reflection to any class that wants it, regardless of whether the reflected member is a constant, a static variable or a instance member function.
-It records declaration order, (function) type and address and passes them along unchanged during compile-time, with the ultimate goal of making the interaction with embedded scripting languages like Lua a little less of a hassle.
+Introspective is a header file that brings reflection to any class that wants it, regardless of whether the reflected member is a constant, a static variable, or an instance member function.
+It records declaration order, (function) type, and address, passing them along unchanged during compile-time, with the ultimate goal of making interaction with embedded scripting languages like Lua a little less of a hassle.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>